pradmat/SQL/README.md

 - Gained insights into handling complex supply chain and inventory data.
 - Enhanced ability to derive actionable insights from financial year data.
 - Strengthened understanding of demand forecasting and supply chain optimization.

----

-You can use this as a `README.md` file or project overview on GitHub.
-Let me know if you'd like to modify or add anything else!